Crew of The Torrens

 - Final Girl: Amanda outlives every single character, becoming the Sole Survivor.
 Her mother would be proud.

 - Foil: To her own mother, Ellen Ripley.
 Both are incredibly capable and determined women who manage to outsmart and outmaneuver the Alien where others cannot.
 And while they can be fairly blunt with others, they're both compassionate with strong moral centres.
-But where Ripley prefers to take charge and mediate conflicts, Amanda is a quiet Gadgeteer Genius and Wrench Wench who generally prefers technology to people and is more likely to follow orders than give them out.
+But when Ellen prefers to take charge and mediate conflicts, Amanda is a quiet Gadgeteer Genius and Wrench Wench who generally prefers technology to people and is more likely to follow orders than give them out.

 - Gadgeteer Genius: Amanda definitely qualifies.
 She devises medkits, molotov cocktails, and electronic noisemakers from random components and scrap that she finds around the station.
 She even manages to repair a motion tracker using pieces from a children's toy — anything to stay one step ahead of anyone trying to kill her.